-Here are some of the Village Life Experience destinations in Kerala.
+Here are some of the majestic waterfalls in Kerala.

 Rate each of them in the order of your interest to explore them.

 Kerala Tourism will take you through a video tour of the top-rated destination once the voting ends.

 Cast your vote for each destination and click the submit button below to complete the process